iterative/dvc.org/content/blog/2021-11-17-exp-versioning.md

 to ML needs.

 Large data and models aren't easily tracked in Git, so DVC tracks them using your own storage, yet they are Git-compatible.
-For example, the above command tracks the `models` folder in DVC, making Git ignore it yet storing and versioning it so you can back up versions anywhere and check them out alongside your experiment code.
+For example, the above `dvc exp init` command tracks the `models` folder in DVC, making Git ignore it yet storing and versioning it so you can back up versions anywhere and check them out alongside your experiment code.

-Codifying the entire experiment pipeline is a good first step towards reproducibility, but it still leaves the user to reconstruct that pipeline, and ML pipelines often take too long to reproduce on the fly anyway.
+Codifying the entire experiment pipeline is a good first step towards reproducibility, but it still leaves the user to execute that pipeline, and ML pipelines often take to reproduce on the fly.
 DVC can reproduce the experiment with a single command, and it will check for cached inputs and outputs and skip recomputing data that's been generated before.

 ```dvc
 $ dvc exp run